 First pit stop we made was the Anping Tree House 安平樹屋, a dilapidated warehouse of the ’40s that has since been consumed by a huge Banyan tree.
-For those who are into urban exploration.
+A must-see for those who are into urban exploration!

 Address: No.108, Gubao St, Anping District, Tainan City [台南市安平區古堡街108號]

 Opening Hours: 8:30AM – 5:30PM

 *Pro-tip: If you are planning to visit 3 or more of the below attractions, getting the Tainan City (4+1) Monument Pass at NT$150 is a better deal.
 Passes can be purchased from ticketing counters at any of the below: